The Emerging Europe Council is an independent advisory body to the board of directors of Emerging Europe.

 Peter Stračar has been the president and CEO of GE Europe since January 1, 2018.
 Prior to this role, from January 2013, Mr Stračar was CEO of GE Central and Eastern Europe.
 In this role, he was responsible for GE’s growth strategy and leading a team of more than 20,000 people across manufacturing, sourcing, sales and other functions.
 Previously he was the president of Hilti’s Asia Pacific business, based in Hong Kong.
 Born in Slovakia in 1965, Mr Stračar holds a Master’s Degree in Electronic Engineering and Computer Science from the Technical University of Košice, and started his career at IBM Eastern Europe.

 Ion Sturza is a former prime minister and minister of economy of Moldova.
 He is also the founder and president of the investment group Fribourg Capital, with a presence in several countries in Europe.
 Previously, he held several managerial positions locally and internationally, at Moldex, Incon and Rompetrol.
 Mr Sturza is the founder and honorary chairman of the Sturza Family Foundation and a member of boards of foundations and international companies.
 He also co-founded the Foreign Policy Association of Moldova (APE).
 Born in 1960 in Moldova, he graduated from the Faculty of Economics at the State University in Chișinău.

 Günter Verheugen is the former European commissioner for enlargement (1999-2004), vice-president of the European Commission and commissioner for enterprise and industry (2004-2010).
 An enthusiast of the European Union’s eastwards expansion, he was tasked with overseeing the EU’s enlargement process and consequently presided over the accession of ten new member states in 2004.
 He is now an honorary professor at the European University Viadrina in Frankfurt (Oder).
-Professor Verheugen is the first laureate of the Emerging Europe Lifetime Achievement Award.
+Professor Verheugen is the first laureate of the Emerging Europe Remarkable Achievement Award.
 From the second edition of the Emerging Europe Award, the prize given to individuals coming from outside the region who have contributed to the social, economic and democratic development of emerging Europe will be named the Günter Verheugen Award.

 Andrew Wrobel, the Founding Partner, Content & Strategy, is Emerging Europe’s representative on the Council.